Henri Grégoire: Political career after 1795

+During the later years of Napoleon's reign he traveled to England and Germany, but in 1814 he returned to France.

 After the restoration of the Bourbons, Grégoire remained influential, though as a revolutionary and a schismatic bishop he was also the object of hatred by royalists.
 He was expelled from the Institut de France.
-From this time onward the former bishop lived in retirement, occupying himself in literary pursuits and in correspondence with other intellectual figures of Europe.
+From this time onward, he lived in semi-retirement, occupying himself in literary pursuits and in correspondence with other intellectual figures of Europe.
 He was compelled to sell his library to obtain means of support.